 Firewalls, no doubt, are one of the most important components of your computer (network).
 You know you need a firewall, so that your computer (network) is not visible on the Internet to the bad guys.
 These are bad guys who find computer ports and access your computer through one of them.
 Their tactics keep on changing and hence, the firewall designing companies add more and more security to their firewalls – firmware or software.
-While the built-in Windows Firewall works good for most of us, this article discusses some of the best free firewalls for Windows for the year 2013.
+While the built-in Windows Firewall works good for most of us, this article discusses some of the best free firewalls for Windows.

 Closed Port Vs Stealth Port

 For long, I’ve believed all of us IT’ians believe in keeping the ports in stealth mode.
 However, a user responded to my review of Comodo firewall saying his ISP (Internet Service Provided) has programmed the network in a way that shows ports as “closed” as against the preferred “stealth”.
 I do not how that makes the computer or the computer network behind that firewall any safer.
 In my opinion, closed ports are still vulnerable as the bad guys can always figure out how to open them using a combination of techniques.
 Just listen to traffic, get to the computer usingopen port and then open the closed ports.

 In case you do not know about the difference between closed port mode and stealth port mode, here is a simple description.
 A computer has many ports through which it communicates with different components attached to it such as printers, scanners, keyboards and routers etc. The ports connected to printers and other peripherals are okay as long as they do not form “things of the Internet” – meaning they are not connected to Internet.
 But if any of those computers or the peripherals is connected to the Internet, we have to make sure no one can access them without proper permissions.
 That sums up to the entire thing to “everything connects to the Internet through one or more port”.